As an Amazon Associate I earn from qualifying purchases.

 This sweet potato salad includes bacon.
 I personally used Applegate turkey bacon (not paid to promote them, it’s just what I use).
 But if you feel comfortable with pork bacon and have a source for bacon you feel comfortable eating, feel free!
 The flavors will work here just as well.

-1/2 tsp. garlic powder – I actually used garlic granules, but either will work fine.
+Garlic powder – I actually used garlic granules, but either will work fine.

 Cabbage – Optional, if you want this to be a green salad as shown in the photo.
 You can enjoy this salad without greens if you prefer.
 If using cabbage, simply slice of thin slices from a head of cabbage and lay in the base of your salad bowl.